nodejs/node/doc/api/http2.md

 ### ALPN negotiation

-ALPN negotiation allows to support both [HTTPs](https) and HTTP/2 over the same socket. the `req` and `res` object could be either HTTP/1 or HTTP/2, and an application **must** restrict itself to the public API of [HTTP/1](), and detect if it is possible to use the more advanced features of HTTP/2.
+ALPN negotiation allows to support both [HTTPS](https) and HTTP/2 over the same socket.
+The `req` and `res` objects can be either HTTP/1 or HTTP/2, and an application **must** restrict itself to the public API of [HTTP/1](), and detect if it is possible to use the more advanced features of HTTP/2.